 As discussed above, some of the objective methods used in this study were modified from their original descriptions to better work with the Arctic UAS data.
-Primarily, this includes changing the altitude range for determining stability regime, adjusting the threshold for calculating Liu-Liang NBL height, adding the 1.75 K 100 m-1 criterion to the TGRDM method, and choosing the best threshold values as well as specifying the necessary vertical distance for the Ri_b method.
+Primarily, this includes changing the altitude range for determining stability regime, adjusting the threshold for calculating Liu-Liang NBL height, adding the $1.75 \text{ K} (100 \text{ m})^{-1}$ criterion to the TGRDM method, and choosing the best threshold values and specifying the necessary vertical distance for the Rib method.
 These adaptations are necessary in part because previous implementations involved analysis of radiosonde profiles, which have a lower vertical resolution than the DH2 profiles, and in mid-latitude locations, where the ABL structure is often quite different than that observed in the Arctic.
-Thus, profiles of θ_v, humidity, and wind speed from the balloon-borne radiosondes that were launched at least four times per day from the deck of the Polarstern (Maturilli et al., 2021) during MOSAiC are leveraged to determine if the objective methods used to identify Z{ABL} from the UAS data are robust across platforms, despite differences in sampling methods.
+Thus, profiles of $\theta{\rm v}$ , humidity, and wind speed from the balloon-borne radiosondes that were launched at least four times per day from the deck of the Polarstern (Maturilli et al., 2021) during MOSAiC are leveraged to determine if the objective methods used to identify $Z{ABL}$ from the UAS data are robust across platforms, despite differences in sampling methods.

-To do this, radiosonde profiles with launch times closest to the DH2 flight times (within at most ~3 hours) are used, repeating the same processes for subjective and objective Z{ABL} identification and comparison.
-In eight instances, there were two DH2 flights in closest time proximity to the same radiosonde launch, so we use data from a total of 57 different radiosonde profiles.
-The specs for the Vaisala RS41-SGP sensor, which recorded the radiosonde variables, are the same as those listed in Table 2 for the DH2's RSS421 sensor, with the addition of pressure, temperature, and humidity uncertainty of 1.0 hPa, 0.3 °C, and 4 % respectively, and a wind uncertainty and resolution of 0.15 m s-1 and 0.1 m s-1 respectively for velocity, and of 2 ° and 0.1 ° respectively for direction.
-The radiosonde samples with a frequency of 1 Hz, and an approximate climb rate of 5 m s-1, which results in data with a vertical resolution of ~5 m.
+To do this, radiosonde profiles with launch times closest to the DH2 flight times (within at most $\sim 3 \text{ h}$ ) are used, repeating the same processes for subjective and objective $Z{ABL}$ identification and comparison.
+In eight instances, there were two DH2 flights in closest time proximity to the same radiosonde launch, and thus we use data from a total of 57 different radiosonde profiles.
+The specs for the Vaisala RS41-SGP sensor, which recorded the radiosonde variables, are the same as those listed in Table 2 for the DH2's RSS421 sensor, with the addition of pressure, temperature, and humidity uncertainty of 1.0 hPa, 0.3 °C, and 4 %, respectively, and a wind uncertainty and resolution of 0.15 and $0.1 \,\mathrm{m\,s^{-1}}$ , respectively, for velocity and of 2° and 0.1°, respectively, for direction.
+The radiosonde samples had a frequency of 1 Hz and an approximate climb rate of $5 \,\mathrm{m \, s^{-1}}$ , which results in data with a vertical resolution of $\sim 5 \,\mathrm{m}$ .
 Altitude measurements are calculated with the hydrostatic equation using the initial pressure at 10 m.
 Before proceeding with analysis, profiles of temperature, wind, and humidity from the radiosondes were visually compared to those from the corresponding DH2 flight to confirm that the measurements were similar to each other.